Boysie Oakes

-Boysie Oakes is fictional secret agent created by the British spy novelist John Gardner in 1964 at the height of a period of fictional spy mania.
+Boysie Oakes is a fictional secret agent created by the British spy novelist John Gardner in 1964 at the height of a period of spy fiction mania.

-Character Biography
+Character biography

 Oakes is mistakenly recruited into a British spy agency despite being a coward who wants to be left alone.
-He features in eight novels over an 11 year period and eventually becomes the head of the agency.
+He features in eight novels over an eleven year period and eventually becomes the head of the agency.